tdh424/pmph-e2025-pub/README.md

 However, some assignments can be solved by a group of students, as detailed in the itemized list below, and the report should document the name of the student who wrote a specific section/part of the report.
-Of course, all group members should have roughly equal contributions to the report writing.
+Of course, all group members should have roughly equal contributions to the solution and report writing.
 If there is disagreement within a group, you may duplicate disputed sections to have different content, while documenting the name of the authors.